dxu5/dlack/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(ChannelIndex);
 ```

-After clicking the create button for either modal form, joins associations to link users to these channels are then created.
+After clicking the create button for either modal form, associations and table rows to link users to these channels are then created.

 ### Message Notifications